deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

   return !p.left && !p.right;
 }
 ```
-A node is called a leaf if both `left` and `right` pointers are null.
+I call a node _a leaf_ if both its `left` and `right` pointers are null.
 Given a binary tree root, return a sum of values in its leaves.

 # The benchmark

-To test different solutions, I used only full binary trees.
+To test different solutions, I used full binary trees.
 One can generate such trees like that:

 ```c++
 /// @brief: a full binary tree with `n` leaves